drpebkac/vatsim-userconnection-webhook/README.md

 # vatsim-userconnection-webhook
 A Discord minibot that runs a webhook each time a particular user (SID) connects to the network.
-The purpose is to receive notifications of a particular Vatsim user whenever they connect to v/xpilot.
+The purpose is to provide notifications of a particular Vatsim user whenever they connect to the network via v/xpilot.

 ## How it works

-The Powershell script runs as a daemon and HTTP GET requests the Vatsim API every 10 seconds, based on a VATSIM SID its given.
-By doing this, it will obtain the Vatsim user's connection details and pre-flight plan details.
+The Powershell script runs as a daemon and performs HTTP GET requests against the Vatsim API every 10 seconds, based on a VATSIM SID its given.
+By doing so, it will obtain the Vatsim user's connection details and pre-flight plan details.
 These details are then composed into json and POSTed to Discord webhooks.

+A user who is online is determined `end` property on https://api.vatsim.net/api/ratings/{idnum}/connections/
+- If the value is null, it means the user is connected.
+A webhook will be sent to Discord
+- If the value has a date, it means the user has disconnected.
+No webhooks will be sent to Discord

 ## How to use
 1. First create a webhook URL on a particular channel for your server for the webhooks to be dumped on